Malampaya natural-gas field to remain highly productive

-The Malampaya offshore natural gas field in northwest Palawan will remain highly productive for several more years but this early a senior member of the House of Representatives wants concerned agencies to plan ahead and identify possible uses for the two massive oil rigs in the West Philippine Sea once supply runs out.
+THE Malampaya offshore natural- gas field in northwest Palawan will remain highly productive for several more years, but this early, a senior member of the House of Representatives wants concerned agencies to plan ahead and identify possible uses for the two massive oil rigs in the West Philippine Sea (South China Sea) once supply runs out.

-“The Malampaya gas wells are bound to dry up, be plugged and abandoned, along with the platforms,” said LPG-MA Party-list Rep. Arnel Ty, a senior member of the House committee on energy.
+“The Malampaya gas wells are bound to dry up, be plugged and abandoned, along with the platforms,” said Party-list Rep. Arnel Ty of LPG-MA, a senior member of the House Committee on Energy.

-Once vacated, he said, the rigs could be converted by the Philippine Navy into an outpost.
+Once vacated, he said, the rigs could be converted by the Navy into an outpost.

-At present, the Philippine Marine Corps is using what is left of the World War II vintage BRP Sierra Madre as a makeshift garrison 150 kilometers off northwest Palawan.
-The ship is grounded atop an atoll in the Spratly Islands.
+At present, the Philippine Marine Corps is using what is left of the World War II vintage BRP Sierra Madreas, a makeshift garrison 150 kilometers off northwest Palawan.
+The ship is grounded atop an atoll in the Spratly Island Group.

 The Malampaya rigs are two large adjacent structures with facilities to extract natural gas and oil from undersea reservoirs.
 The platforms are built to withstand typhoons and earthquakes.
 One of the rigs can house 60 workers and has a helipad.